DisasterMan78/imageapi-test-next/README.md

 Styling is super basic, but at least it doesn't look like it was written by a COBOL coder!
 There are some layout shift and alignment issues that I would fix ideally, and all the inputs are ugly as hell.

+There are definitely areas ripe for refactoring.
+Things could be broken into sub-components, although where they aren't reused currently this is a stylistic choice rather than practical, and there are some small bits of repetition that could be abstracted.

 Here are the acceptance criteria, with a few notes.
 All of them have been fulfilled.

 * As a user, I want to be able to browse through the list of images.